 Permeable paving is a sustainable paving system used predominantly for driveways and garden patios - two home improvements that are becoming more and more common.
-Permeable paving is similar to standard garden or driveway paving, but has larger gaps between paving blocks, allowing for the movement of excessive water through the surface.
-Trident Permeable Block Paving, for example, looks like any ordinary block paving, but has a specially designed sub-base where water is able to drain away slowly.
+Permeable paving is similar to standard garden or driveway paving but has larger gaps between paving blocks, allowing for the movement of excess water through the surface.
+Trident Permeable Block Paving, for example, looks like an ordinary block paving but has a specially designed sub-base where water is able to drain away slowly.
 Permeable paving systems like this are better for the environment and your home’s safety, without sacrificing stability or durability.

 Over the last decade, the UK has been hit by several large floods.
 The summer floods of 2007 in the UK, for example, saw almost 40,000 homes flooded — not by overflowing rivers, but by surface water runoff and overloaded drainage systems.
 More floods have followed over the last decade; 2015 and 2016 saw particularly damaging floods and more are predicted this winter.
 The best way to manage them is with permeable paving.
 It is a future necessity.